pivotal/docs-tap/install.hbs.md

 Some Tanzu Application Platform components run on Pod Security Standards (PSS) with Restricted policy.
 The OpenShift implementation assumes that these components need privileged SCC.
 Seccomp stands for secure computing mode and is a security feature in the Linux kernel.
 It can be used to restrict the privileges of a process, restricting the calls it can make from userspace into the kernel.
 Kubernetes allows you to apply seccomp profiles loaded onto a node to your pods and containers.
 This restricts installation of certain components to complete and blocks Tanzu Application Platform installation in OpenShift.

->**Note:** Openshift 4.11 includes restricted-v2 or nonroot-v2 that will cause the failure of package reconciliation.
+Openshift 4.11 includes restricted-v2 or nonroot-v2 with which Tanzu Application Platform packages reconcile without any issues.
+The components in Tanzu Application Platform v1.3.0 use custom SCC that is a mirror of [restricted-v2](https://github.com/openshift/cluster-kube-apiserver-operator/blob/d373b65cf454fd594b6affd202e5cedb48d88964/bindata/bootkube/scc-manifests/0000_20_kube-apiserver-operator_00_scc-restricted-v2.yaml) or [nonroot-v2](https://github.com/openshift/cluster-kube-apiserver-operator/blob/d373b65cf454fd594b6affd202e5cedb48d88964/bindata/bootkube/scc-manifests/0000_20_kube-apiserver-operator_00_scc-nonroot-v2.yaml) and are built by using restricted-v1 or nonroot-v1.
 The custom SCCs used in Tanzu Application Platform v1.3.0 to support OpenShift 4.10 are similar to the nonroot-v2 and restricted-v2 in OpenShift 4.11.

+#### <a id='exclude-custom-scc'></a> (Optional) Exclude components that require RedHat OpenShift privileged SCC

 Learning Center package uses privileged SCC.
 To exclude this package, update your `tap-values` file with a section listing the exclusions: